tlienart/GPlot.jl/docs/src/man/quickstart.md

 # Quickstart

-Once both GLE and GPlot are successfully installed, this short tutorial should give a feeling for how things work; for more detailed instructions refer to the rest of the manual.
+Once both GLE and GPlot are successfully installed, this short tutorial should give a feeling for how things work; for more detailed instructions, please refer to the rest of the manual.

 We will draw a simple plot with two curves, labels, and basic axis styling.

-Let's start by creating a simple figure:
+Let's start by creating a figure:

 ```julia
 fig = Figure()